Corporate Governance Committee Charter

 The members of the Committee shall be appointed by the Board, and shall serve for such term as the Board determines or until their successors

 are elected or appointed or until their death, resignation or removal.
-Committee members may be replaced by a majority vote of the Board.
+Committee members may be replaced by a majority vote of the Board in its

+discretion.
 The Committee shall appoint a Chairman of the Committee unless such Chairman has been appointed by the Board.
-The Chairman of the Committee
+The Chairman of the

 Committee Authority and Responsibilities

-for membership on the Board, the Committee shall recommend director candidates to stand for election by the stockholders of the Company
+membership on the Board, the Committee shall recommend director candidates to stand for election by the stockholders of the Company or to fill

-or to fill vacancies on the Board.
-When appropriate, the Committee shall conduct searches for and evaluate individuals qualified to
+vacancies on the Board.
+When appropriate, the Committee shall conduct searches for and evaluate individuals qualified to become directors of

 - The Committee will provide a forum for Board members and others to submit nominees to the Board as well as facilitate the submission of